zwong15-2/ece220_comp/README.md

 with:

 ```
-git push origin <assignment>
+git push origin master
 ```

 ### Switching branches

-To view other assignments, you will need to switch branches.
-You can see which branch you are currently on with:
+You can see a list of branches with:

 ```
 git branch